chainer/chainer/docs/source/reference/training.rst

 The core of the training loop abstraction is :class:`~chainer.training.Trainer`, which implements the training loop itself.
 The training loop consists of two parts: one is :class:`~chainer.training.Updater`, which actually updates the parameters to train, and the other is :class:`~chainer.training.Extension` for arbitrary functionalities other than the parameter update.

-Updater and some extensions use :mod:`chainer.dataset` and :class:`~chainer.dataset.Iterator` to scan the datasets and load mini batches.
+Updater and some extensions use :mod:`chainer.dataset` and :class:`~chainer.dataset.Iterator` to scan the datasets and load mini-batches.
 The trainer also uses :class:`~chainer.Reporter` to collect the observed values, and some extensions use :class:`~chainer.DictSummary` to accumulate them and computes the statistics.

 You can find many examples for the usage of this training utilities from the official examples.
 You can also search the extension implementations from :ref:`extensions`.